sangil1208/OS/README.md

-# Operating System - Implementation with C on Linux
+# Operating System - C/Linux

 0. Implementation of Stack with List Head